MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 		- [Download GitHub Desktop for Windows/OSX](https://desktop.github.com/)
 		- Linux not supported, sorry.
 If you're a Linux user, chances are you're downloading regular command line git right now.

-## Step 1: Creating the Repository
+## Section 1: Creating the Repository

 GitHub Pages operates out of a GitHub repository.
 Go to the new repository creation screen and create a repository called `<username>.github.io`, where `<username>` is your GitHub username.
 It is important that you name the repo in this EXACT format, or GitHub will not identify it for GitHub Pages.